 Judge says US must seek consent to medicate immigrant kids

-LOS ANGELES (AP) — A federal judge has ruled that the U.S. government must seek consent before administering psychotropic drugs to immigrant children held at a Texas facility.
+LOS ANGELES (AP) — A federal judge ruled Monday that the U.S. government must seek consent before administering psychotropic drugs to immigrant children held at a Texas facility.

-U.S. District Judge Dolly M. Gee issued a ruling Monday that the federal government violated portions of a longstanding settlement governing the treatment of immigrant children caught crossing the border.
+U.S. District Judge Dolly M. Gee in Los Angeles issued a ruling that the federal government violated portions of a longstanding settlement governing the treatment of immigrant children caught crossing the border.

-Gee says the government must obtain consent or a court order to give children psychotropic medications at a Texas facility under state law unless it’s an emergency.
+Gee said the government must obtain consent or a court order to give children psychotropic medications at a Texas facility under state law unless it’s an emergency.

-She also says officials must tell children in writing why they are in a secure facility and that gang affiliation alone doesn’t justify such placement.
+She also said officials must tell children in writing why they are in a secure facility and that gang affiliation alone doesn’t justify such a placement.

 “The kids weren’t getting notice of why they were sent away,” said Holly Cooper, co-director of the Immigration Law Clinic at University of California, Davis, and one of the lawyers representing detained immigrant children.
 “We view this as a victory.”

 The decision comes as the Trump administration has toughened policies toward immigrant children and families caught crossing the U.S.-Mexico border.
 Immigrant rights advocates have fought back against many of the administration’s moves, including separating immigrant parents and children.

 The Department of Justice declined to comment on Gee’s ruling.